machulen/debit-credit/README.md

 ```
 ./populate.sh
 ```
 to add some sample transactions and reload the page.
 (I assume that you have `curl` on your machine.)
 Now you see a colored list of transactions, where credit ones are green and debit ones are red.
-Click to any transaction entry to view it's details.
+Click to any transaction entry to view its details.

 Try to add a new transaction by make a POST request to http://localhost:3000/api with transaction data in x-www-form-urlencoded format like this:
 ```